How is Zeffy free?

 The terms tax-exempt organization and nonprofit are often used interchangeably, but not all nonprofits have tax-exemptions.

 Even with a tax-exempt status, a nonprofit has to pay taxes.
-Organizations with tax-exempt status are excused from paying federal corporate income tax on revenue generated from activities related to their purpose.
+Organizations with federal tax exempt status are excused from paying federal corporate income tax on revenue generated from activities related to their purpose.

 The organization must pay federal corporate income tax on the income from business activities apart from tax-exempt purposes, termed unrelated business income tax (UBIT).
 The tax rate for UBIT is currently at 21%.